Brenda Romero: Personal life

-Romero married game developer John Romero on October 27, 2012.
-Together, they worked on Ravenwood Fair, with John as lead designer and Brenda as creative director and game designer.
-John and Brenda became engaged on March 24, 2012.
-Brenda has three children from a previous marriage.
+Brenda Garno married game developer John Romero on October 27, 2012.
+She has three children from her first marriage.

+John and Brenda worked on Ravenwood Fair together.
+He was lead designer and she was creative director and game designer.

 IGDA and activism

 Brenda Romero was an active member of the International Game Developers Association (IGDA).
 In 2008, she was elected to the IGDA's Board of Directors.
 On March 28, 2013, she resigned as co-chair of the IGDA Women in Games SIG.

 She had founded the International Game Developers Sex Special Interest Group (Sex SIG) in 2005.

 Since working on Playboy, she has studied adult and sexual content in video games and is regularly interviewed about the subject in the media.

 She has written a book on the subject, Sex in Video Games.

 She is an anti-censorship activist and a proponent of parental rating awareness.

 Academics

 She is a regular speaker at universities and conferences, including the Game Developers Conference, Austin Game Developers Conference, and Montreal International Games Summit.
 Some of her lectures have been held at the Massachusetts Institute of Technology, The Guildhall at Southern Methodist University, and Clarkson University.

 In the spring of 2007, she was awarded the Presidential Fellowship at Savannah College of Art and Design to develop an exhibit and presentation titled, "What You Don't Know About Video Games...".
 In April 2008, Romero became Chair of the Interactive Design and Game Development department at the Savannah College of Art and Design (SCAD).
 Brathwaite left SCAD in November 2009 to return to full-time commercial game development.

 In December 2012, she was appointed "Game Designer in Residence" at the University of California, Santa Cruz.

 In March 2014, she was awarded a Fulbright Fellowship.